Covariance of Scattering Amplitudes from Counting Carefully: On-Shell Connected Functions and Covariant Feynman Rules

 \section{On-Shell Connected Functions and Covariant Feynman Rules}

-The amputated connected function $\mathcal{A}_{n}$ is obtained by taking the sum over the different diagrams contributing to it, which are counted by (~\ref{Refined Counting Function}).
+The amputated connected function $\mathcal{A}_{n}$ is obtained by taking the sum over the different diagrams contributing to it, which are counted by (\ref{Refined Counting Function}).

 where the sum over $S_n$ is a sum over all permutations of the external legs.
-It remains to show that replacing the coefficients $a_{i+2,l}$ with the individual Feynman rules $\delta^{i+2} \Gamma/ \delta \phi^{i+2}$, applying the vacuum condition to all legs and the on-shell condition to the $i+2-l$ external legs leads to a series cancellations proving the covariance of $\mathcal{A}_{n}$.\\ To simplify notation the variables $z_1,\dots z_n$ will be used, they are defined as
+It remains to show that replacing the coefficients $a_{i+2,l}$ with the individual Feynman rules $\delta^{i+2} \Gamma/ \delta \phi^{i+2}$, applying the vacuum condition to all legs and the on-shell condition to the $i+2-l$ external legs leads to a series cancellations proving that the transformation $\mathcal{A}_n \to \mathcal{A}'_n$ under a field redefinition $\phi \to \psi(\phi)$ is given by \\ To simplify notation the variables $z_1,\dots z_n$ will be used, they are defined as